kiMIGHTa/phase-3_WK1-code-challenge/README.md

 - Initialize a list called consonant_substr to store individual consonant substrings found within the input string.

 - Iterate through each character in the input string:
 - - If the character is a vowel ('aeiou'), the current substring (if any) is added to the consonant_substr list, and the current_substr is reset.
 - - If the character is a consonant, it is added to the current_substr.
 - After the loop, if there is an unfinished current_substr, it is added to the consonant_substr list.

 - Define a function get_value(cs) that calculates the value of a given consonant substring by summing up the ASCII values of its characters.
 - Iterate through the consonant_substr list and calculate the value of each substring using the get_value function.
 Keep track of the maximum value encountered.
 - Finally, print the list of consonant substrings found and the maximum value among them.

+## Operation
+- Run python lib/challenge_3.py in your terminal while in the phase-3_WK1-code-challenge dir.